Portsmouth Naval Prison: In popular culture

 In the 1973 movie The Last Detail, seaman Larry Meadows (Randy Quaid) is escorted by petty officers Billy "Badass" Buddusky (Jack Nicholson) and Mule Mulhall (Otis Young) to the Portsmouth Naval Prison.
 Meadows has been sentenced to eight years' confinement for trying to steal $40 from a charity box.
 But because of his harsh sentence, the guards feel sorry for Meadows.
 They decide to show the naive sailor the time of his life before arriving on Seavey's Island (where another location substitutes for the actual brig).

 In W. E. B. Griffin's novel Semper Fi, Corporal Kenneth "Killer" McCoy is assigned to transport prisoners from San Diego to the Portsmouth Naval Prison.

 In an episode of the WWII flying drama TV series Baa Baa Black Sheep entitled The 200 Pound Gorilla, the character of Master Gunnery Sergeant Andrew "Andy" Micklin played by Red West is promoted to Warrant Officer.
 In order to show his opposition to the promotion, he fights with all of the officers and is thrown in the brig, a Marine Corps jail.
 He thinks he will just be demoted.
 But, in fact, they start talking about the fact that he will be "sent to Portsmouth."

 The prison is referred to in Stephen King's 1982 novella The Body, later filmed as Stand by Me.

 The prison and shipyard locations were used to depict a Russian shipyard in the 1978 television film The Defection of Simas Kudirka starring Alan Arkin.

 Protagonist character Joker refers to the shipyard in the 1979 novel The Short-Timers, which was later adapted as the 1987 film Full Metal Jacket, but without the reference.

 Disuse

 The building was previously one of 14 structures the Portsmouth Naval Shipyard had considered for outleasing and renovation.
 Local developer Joseph Sawtelle estimated the cost to renovate the immense edifice into civilian office space, including removing lead paint and asbestos, would cost more than $10 million.
-But plans to adapt the prison were halted a month after Sawtelle's death in 2000, and abandoned altogether after military base security was tightened following the terrorist attacks of 11 September 2001 in New York City and Washington, D.C.
+But plans to adapt the prison were halted a month after Sawtelle's death in 2000, and abandoned altogether after military base security was tightened following the September 11 attacks.